Book a Consultation

 The doctor may use the following to diagnose retinal vein occlusion.

-This test gives high-definition images of the retina using a scanning ophthalmoscope with a high resolution.
+This test gives high-definition images of the retina using a scanning tomography with a high resolution.
 The doctor can use these images to check for oedema and swelling by measuring the retina’s thickness.
 The images from OCT can determine the progress of the condition during treatment.
-Modern version of OCT available to Optimal Vision surgeons called OCT angio can investigate your retina blood vessels with advance technology without injection of dye.
+Modern versions of OCT scans are available at Optimal Vision, allow surgeons to investigate your retina’s blood vessels with advance technology without the need for injection of fluorescein dye.

 • Ophthalmoscopy